DAXGRID/danish-geojson-extractor/README.md

 ### Using Matrikel

-When using data from the `matrikel` section you've to subscribe to the predefined dataset named `MatrikelGeometriGaeldendeDKComplete`.
+When using data from the `matrikel` section you've to subscribe to the predefined dataset named `MatrikelGeometriGaeldendeDKComplete_gpkg`.

 ### Using GeoDanmark

-When using data from the `geoDanmark` section you've to subscribe to the predefined dataset named `GeoDanmark60_GML`.
+When using data from the `geoDanmark` section you've to subscribe to the predefined dataset named `GeoDanmark60_GML321`.

 ### Using StedNavn